rydmike/flex_color_scheme/example/lib/example_copy_paste/roads_to_themedata.md

 );
 ```

-The examples, cases 1 to 12, and the custom modified ThemeData.from apporach.
+The examples, cases 1 to 12, and the custom modified ThemeData.from approach.

 ```dart
 // 1a) TD.light